 It is an interesting topic that is still under study.
 But it’s far from a question of curiosity.
 Your stick insects still need time to rest.

-In this guide we are going to discuss this highly intriguing subject.
+In this guide I am going to discuss this highly intriguing subject.

 Do Stick Insects Sleep at All?